 With the outbreak of the First World War, the Indian revolutionary leaders like Lala Hardayal sought the help of Germany Emperor William II.

-An organization known as Indian Independence Committee was set up at Berlin which established contact with the revolutionaries in the U.S.A.
+An organization known as the Indian Independence Committee was set up at Berlin which established contact with the revolutionaries in the U.S.A.

 Ultimately an agreement was reached and the Indian Independence Committee and Ghadar party agreed to work jointly.

 But on April 4th, 1914, the Komagata Maru case created an explosive situation in Punjab.

 Baba Gurdit Singh charted a Japanese ship from Hongkong.

 At intermediate ports consignment of Ghadar newspaper was received on board.

 On the 23rd of May, the Komagata Maru arrived at Vancouver with 351 Sikhs and 21 Punjabi Muhammadan on Board.

 The Canadian authority refused permission to land the ship which returned to Calcutta on 27 September 1914.